scossu/lakesuperior/docs/discovery.rst

 ------------

-A `SPARQL <https://www.w3.org/TR/sparql11-query/>`__ endpoint is available in LAKEsuperior both as an API and a Web UI.
+A `SPARQL <https://www.w3.org/TR/sparql11-query/>`__ endpoint is available in Lakesuperior both as an API and a Web UI.

 .. figure:: assets/lsup_sparql_query_ui.png
-   :alt: LAKEsuperior SPARQL Query Window
+   :alt: Lakesuperior SPARQL Query Window

-   LAKEsuperior SPARQL Query Window
+   Lakesuperior SPARQL Query Window

 The UI is based on `YASGUI <http://about.yasgui.org/>`__.